 #1 Jjimdalk (Korean braised chicken)

-This delicacy is specially curated with love in Korea for the winters.
+The name jjimdalk comes from the Korean words jjim (찜), which means “braise”, and dalk (닭), which means “chicken”.
+This delicacy is specially curated with love in Korea for the winter.
 It is made up of sweet potatoes, chunks of chicken, pepper, and sweet potato noodles cooked in some thick brown sauce.
 The Andong’s special Jjim Dalk has a secret ingredient, though, rumored to be Coca-Cola in reality.
 It is one of the most special ones from the Korean Food Culture.

 #2 Galbi Jjim